The scheme will last until 31 March 2021

 If you have been contacted by NHS Test and Trace and have been told to self-isolate, you may be entitled to financial support.
-If you meet all the following eligibility criteria, you are entitled to a lump sum payment of £500:
+If you meet all the following eligibility criteria, you may be entitled to a lump sum payment of £500:

 - You are employed or self-employed.